 3. Make or buy zero-waste crackers

 Depending on how much time you have, you can make your own zero-waste crackers, giving them a personal touch and avoiding plastic along the way!
-Otherwise there are now quite a few zero-waste crackers on the market, like the ones below.
+Otherwise, there are now quite a few zero-waste crackers on the market.

 4. Ditch single-use tableware